 I'd like to qualify this before I begin that I view myself as a Greek-Australian.
 I'm proud of both identities and comfortable with saying so.
-I am, however, not overly patriotic but interested.
+I'm not overly patriotic but interested in both cultures – the whole dual identity issue doesn't phase me at all.
 I've read Seferis, Elytis, Kazantzakis, Psellus and Herodotus, Thucydides, Plutarch, Euripides, Aristophanes, Aeschylus and Homer (etc); I enjoy Greek music: rembetika, smyrneika, Haris Alexiou, Dalaras, Bithikotsis, Melina Kana, Papazoglou, Lidakis and Malamas (once again the list would go on).
 I like speaking and hearing Greek.

 As for the Australian side: I write in English; I don't mind saying 'goodaye'; I'm a huge West Coast Eagles fan in the AFL; I follow cricket; and I laughed non stop during The Castle.
 I care about our nation and who we vote for.
 I love Whitlam, admire Fraser, adore Perth and wish I could save all of Australia's unique flora and fauna.
 Go Bob Brown!